Alliance of Liberals and Democrats for Europe in the Parliamentary Assembly of the Council of Europe

-The Alliance of Liberals and Democrats for Europe in the Parliamentary Assembly of the Council of Europe (ALDE-PACE) (French: Alliance des démocrates et des libéraux pour l'Europe) is a political group in the Parliamentary Assembly of the Council of Europe bringing together 92 members from 26 states.
-Since January 2020, the group is chaired by Jacques Maire of France.
+The Alliance of Liberals and Democrats for Europe in the Parliamentary Assembly of the Council of Europe (ALDE-PACE) (French: Alliance des démocrates et des libéraux pour l'Europe) is a political group in the Parliamentary Assembly of the Council of Europe bringing together 94 members from 33 states.
+Since June 2022, the group is chaired by Iulian Bulai of Romania.

 ALDE-PACE Mission

 The Mission of the ALDE-PACE group is to promote core values of the Council of Europe: democracy, human rights and the rule of law through enhanced political actions inside and outside the Parliamentary Assembly of the Council of Europe.
 ALDE adopted a new mission statement 22 January 2018 outlining the values and objectives of the group.
 ALDE members realize these objectives by actively participating in the Parliamentary Assembly sessions, working in its Committees, drafting reports, initiating debates and ensuring the follow-up of this work in their home countries.
 Outside the Assembly the group members are committed to promoting the principles of the Council of Europe and giving support to liberal and democratic values throughout Europe.